 Essays on the technical background and design origins by the well-known expert Siegfried Breyer and explanatory captions by Miroslaw Skwiot draw out the full significance of this magnificent collection of photos.

 …is a monumental photographic essay with over 100 new photographs illustrating the evolving story of each of the sevens ships.
-The photographs run from birth to death and are accompanied by a precise illustrated explanation... [read full review]Journal of the Australian Naval Institute
+The photographs run from birth to death and are accompanied by a precise illustrated explanation of what happened to each ship during the course of its brief career.Journal of the Australian Naval Institute

 This very impressive 432-page hardback book covers the subject in a comprehensive and authoritative manner.
-It contains many new and previously unpublished photographs of these famous ships and covers each vessel in detail from launching... [read full review]Ships Monthly, Nov 2012
+It contains many new and previously unpublished photographs of these famous ships and covers each vessel in detail from launching and fitting out to their career and fate in World War II.Ships Monthly, Nov 2012

 The pictures are well chosen and most are of a very high quality… The detailed pictures will be of great value for the modeller, as well as being of interest to the general reader…History of War

 A stunning 432-page tome entitled 'German Capital Ships of the Second World War ..Military Machines International

 A truly in-depth look at Germany's best known Capital ships of the war...

 The seven Capital ships are described in intimate detail